-- Interim and audited financial statements with recommendations made to the Board. - Reports from internal and external auditors and actions taken accordingly. - Audit plans for external auditors. - Audit fees for external auditors. - Bi-annual certifications to the parent entity.
+- Interim and audited financial statements with recommendations made to the Board. - Reports from internal and external auditors and actions taken accordingly. - Audit plan for external auditor. - Audit fees for external auditor. - Bi-annual certifications to the parent entity.

-2.3 Risk Management and Conduct Review Committee (RMCRC)

-Frequency of meetings Quarterly Composition Todd Wilcox Chairman of the RMCRC Dean Lam Member and Managing Director Francois de Maricourt Member and Non-Executive Director - up to 18 June 2020 Mark Prothero Member and Non-Executive Director Timothy Evans Member and Non-Executive Director effective 17 July 2020 Main Responsibilities The key responsibilities of the Risk Management and Conduct Review Committee include: (i) overseeing and advising the Board on all high-level risk related matters; (ii) identifying principal risks, including those relating to credit, market, liquidity, operational, compliance, and reputation of the Bank, and actions to mitigate the risks; (iii) advising the Board on risk appetite and tolerance in determining strategy;

-2.3 Risk Management and Conduct Review Committee (RMCRC) (continued)
+2.3 Risk Manag ement and Con nduct Review Committee (RMCRC) - 0 0 1

-Main Responsibilities (i) requiring regular risk management updates from management in the form of the Chief Risk Officer's report which enables the Committee to assess the risks involved in the Bank's business and how they are controlled and monitored by management; as well as giving clear, explicit and dedicated focus to current and forward-looking aspects of risk exposure which may require a complex assessment of the Bank's vulnerability to hitherto unknown or unidentified risks; (ii) reviewing the effectiveness of the Bank's risk management framework and internal control systems; and (iii) seeking to embed and maintain throughout the Bank a supportive culture in relation to the management of risk and maintenance of internal controls alongside prescribed rules and procedures. alongside prescribed rules and procedures.
+Frequency of meetings Quarterly Composition Todd Wilcox Chairman of the RMCRC up to March 2021 Priyadarshini Kini Chairperson of the RMCRC as from March 2021 Dean Lam Member and Managing Director Mark Prothero Member and Non-Executive Director up to 31 August 2021 Timothy Evans Member and Non-Executive Director Main Responsibilities The key responsibilities of the Risk Management and Conduct Review Committee include: ng the Board on all high-level risk related matters; risks, including those relating to credit, market, liquidity, ce, and reputation of the Bank, and actions to mitigate the risks; (iii) advising the Board on risk appetite and tolerance in determining st Main Responsibilities (i) requiring regular risk management updates from management in a of the Chief Risk Officer's report which enables the Committee the risks involved in the Bank's business and how they are control monitored by management; as well as giving clear, explicit and d focus to current and forward-looking aspects of risk exposure wherequire a complex assessment of the Bank's vulnerability to unknown or unidentified risks; (ii) reviewing the effectiveness of the Bank's risk management frageneous control o in relation to the ma systems; and nd maintain throughout the Bank a supportive culture nagement of risk and maintenance of internal controls d rules and procedures.